patrick-guy-rodies/openfaas/README.md

 ### Use Repo for tutorial
 1. Clone the [patrickguyrodies/k8cluster](bitbucket.org:patrickguyrodies/openfaas.git) repo and cd into the root of the repo.

+### Install the faas-cli
+The CLI is also available on brew for MacOS users, however it may lag behind by a few releases:

+                $brew install faas-cli

 ### Setting Up Dummy Backend Services
 Before we deploy the Ingress Controller, we’ll first create and roll out two dummy echo Services to which we’ll route external traffic using the Ingress.
 The echo Services will run the [hashicorp/http-echo](https://hub.docker.com/r/hashicorp/http-echo/) web server container, which returns a page containing a text string passed in when the web server is launched.
 To learn more about http-echo, consult its [GitHub Repo] (https://github.com/hashicorp/http-echo), and to learn more about Kubernetes Services, consult Services from the official Kubernetes docs.